informalsystems/vdd/lightclient/failuredetector.md

 **[LCD-VC-INV-DONT-STOP]** If there is no fork at height *h*, and the primary is correct, then the failure detector should never stop at height *h*.

+**[LCD-VC-LIVE-DONT-STOP]** If there is no fork at height *h*, and the primary is correct, then the failure detector should eventually decide to not stop and to not report evidence at height *h*.